Visiting Manchester? Don’t miss these incredible spots.

 Albert Square, map

 As we walked into town, we couldn’t help but stop in awe at the Manchester Town Hall.
-This neo-Gothic building is best viewed from Albert Square or from the hotel we stayed at (see below). but you can get different views from the backside as well.
-In the past, you were able to explore inside as well, but they will be closed indefinitely for refurbishment.
+This neo-Gothic building is best viewed from Albert Square or our hotel (see below).
+You can get different views from the backside as well.
+In the past, you could also explore inside, but they will be closed indefinitely for refurbishment.

 9. Imperial War Museum North